BerkeleyLearnVerify/Scenic/docs/tutorials/dynamics.rst

 Requirements and Monitors
 -------------------------

-Just as you can declare spatial constraints on scenes using the :keyword:`require` statement, you can also impose constraints on dynamic scenarios.
+Just as you can declare spatial constraints on scenes using the ``require`` statement, you can also impose constraints on dynamic scenarios.
 For example, if we don't want to generate any simulations where ``car1`` and ``car2`` are simultaneously visible from the ego car, we could write: